AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ### Editing Content Fragments {#edit-content-fragment}

-If you are in [components mode](#component-mode) and you select a [Content Fragment,](/help/sites-cloud/administering/content-fragments/overview.md) you can edit its details in the component rail.
+If you are in [components mode](#component-mode) and you select a [Content Fragment,](/help/sites-cloud/administering/content-fragments/overview.md) you can edit its details in the properties rail.

 ![Editing a Content Fragment](assets/ue-edit-cf.png)

-The fields defined in the content model of the selected Content Fragment are displayed and editable in the component rail.
+The fields defined in the content model of the selected Content Fragment are displayed and editable in the properties rail.

 If you select a field that is related to a Content Fragment, the Content Fragment loads in the components rail and the field is automatically scrolled to.

-Changes are automatically saved once focus leaves the edited field in the component rail.
+Changes are automatically saved once focus leaves the edited field in the properties rail.

 If you wish to edit your Content Fragment in the [Content Fragment editor](/help/sites-cloud/administering/content-fragments/authoring.md) instead, click the [edit button](#edit) in the mode rail.